-Months to Complete Small Business Taxpayer APAs in 2009
+Months to Complete Small Business Taxpayer APAs in 2010

-New Ren newal Combined
+New Re newal Combined

-Average 29.3 Average 21.6 Average 27.7
+Average 37.9 Average 30.0 Average 34.5

-Median 29.3 Average 21.6 Average 23.1
+Median 37.3 Median 24 Median 29

 Although the APA Program strives to complete SBT cases on an expedited basis, our experience is that such cases require nearly the same level of resources and the same commitment of time as non-SBT cases.
 This phenomenon may be explained by a number of factors, including the fact that the complexity or novelty of transfer pricing issues do not necessarily depend on the dollar volume of the related-party transactions, the lesser transfer pricing experience and/or resources of many SBTs, and the importance to both SBTs and non-SBTs of obtaining APA outcomes that reflect each taxpayer's particular facts and circumstances (as opposed to an analysis based on streamlined factual development and general transfer pricing principles).
+The Program completed four SBT RNPs during 2010 with average and median lengths of 20.1 and 21.1 months, respectively.